petr0max/dotfiles/README.md

 # MyDotfiles
-This is my Dotfiles using on fedora desktop
+This is my Dotfiles using on Slackware desktop